 naturally include a social impact plan (good for the dog, good for the earth, good for our hearts).

-Laura was dogged and determined to successfully finance this social venture through the power of many people who shared similar virtues such as -integrity, kindness, transparency, and social contribution - supported by a strong business acumen.
-With business plan in hand, Laura and Gord set out to share the meaningful and timely Virchew idea with their network.
-Even though the idea was pioneering at the time, the response was very promising.
+Laura was doggedly determined to successfully finance this social venture through the power of many people who shared similar virtues, such as integrity, kindness, transparency, and social contribution, and supported by strong business acumen.
+With the exciting business plan in hand, Laura and Gord set out to share the meaningful and timely Virchew idea with their network.
+Even though the idea was pioneering at the time, the response was very promising!

-Among the exceptional shareholder community are eleven veterinarians, two medical doctors, two registered dieticians, a lawyer, a chartered accountant, a financial planner, a documentary producer, and an architect to name a few.
-And, also intriguing to note, over ¾ of the capital has been invested by women.
+Among the exceptional shareholder community are eleven veterinarians, three medical doctors, two registered dietitians, a lawyer, a chartered accountant, a financial planner, a documentary producer, and two architects, to name but a few.
+It is also intriguing to note that 90% of the capital has been invested by women.
 Part of Laura’s BIG idea was to inspire more women to become investors.
-(Insert here: Yay!)
+(Insert, YAY! here.)

 MONEY AND MEANING.

-After several years of determination, Virchew has built an extraordinary foundation to match a perfect launch timing that serves two fast-growing, multi-billion dollar, global markets: Premier Foods for Dogs and Plant-Based Foods.
+After several years of determination, Virchew has built an extraordinary foundation to match a perfect launch timing that serves two fast-growing, multi-billion dollar, global markets: Premium Foods for Dogs and Plant-Based Foods.

-In Fall 2020, following a long delay due to Covid 19, Virchew was launched in Greater Vancouver to a community of long-time followers.
-The first goal was to hold a soft launch and establish a Special Customer Club composed of vegan or plant-based pet parents to test the foods for taste and convenience.
+In Fall 2020, following a long delay due to the pandemic, Virchew was launched in Greater Vancouver to a community of long-time followers.
+The first goal was to hold a soft launch and establish a Special Customer Club composed of vegan or plant-based guardians to test the foods for taste and convenience.
 Secondly, to learn more about production, distribution, and marketing needs prior to beginning their 2021 Capital Campaign.

 The response was extremely positive (to say the least).
 Between countless reports of happy dogs, feeding frenzies and promising health changes, Virchew is now delivering delight to dozens of dogs and excited pet parents.